mattrussi/gitlab-com-runbooks/docs/ci-runners/service-ci-runners.md

 The most common known pattern of abuse is cryptocurrency mining.

 Because we limit wallclock minutes, not CPU minutes, miners are motivated to spawn numerous concurrent jobs, to make the most of their wallclock minutes.

 Miners often create numerous accounts on GitLab.com, each having its own namespace, project, and CI pipeline.
-Typically these projects have nearly identical `.gitlab-ci.yml` files, with only superficial differences.
+Typically, these projects have nearly identical `.gitlab-ci.yml` files, with only superficial differences.
 Often these files will maximize parallelism, by defining many jobs that can run concurrently and possibly also specifying that each of those jobs should individually be run in parallel.

 ### Surge of Scheduled Pipelines

 When creating a scheduled pipeline in the GitLab UI there are some handy defaults.
 Unfortunately, they result in a lot of users scheduling pipelines to trigger at the same time on the same day, week, or month.

 The biggest spike is caused at 04:00 UTC.
 This spike is increased on Sundays (for jobs scheduled to be weekly) and on the first of the month (for jobs scheduled monthly).
 If the first of the month is also a Sunday this is additive and the spike will be even larger.

 In the case of a scheduled pipeline surge triggering the alert, it should resolve within ~15 minutes.
 If it doesn't it likely indicates there's more than just the one cause of the alert (e.g. there is a scheduled pipeline surge **and** abusive behavior in the system)

-### GitLab.com usage has outgrown it's surge capacity
+### GitLab.com usage has outgrown its surge capacity

-Each runner manager tries to maintain a [pool of idle virtual machines](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/-/blob/master/roles/gitlab-runner-srm-gce.json#L19) to assign to new jobs.
+Each runner manager tries to maintain a pool of idle virtual machines to assign to new jobs.
 This allows jobs to start as soon as they're assigned without waiting for the VM spin-up time.
-However, if the idle pool is exhausted and new jobs keep coming in, the new jobs will have to wait for availble VMs.
+However, if the idle pool is exhausted and new jobs keep coming in, the new jobs will have to wait for available VMs.

 This scenario actually describes the above two scenarios as well, however because the idle count is a hard coded value per runner manager, over time it will need to be updated as usage on GitLab.com grows.

+We've slightly improved that by introducing the `idle_scale_factor` which allows the number of idle instances to follow the current usage.
+But for big, instantaneous spikes that is most probably not enough.

 #### How to identify active abusive accounts?

 To find miners running numerous concurrent jobs from one or more accounts (a.k.a. namespaces), use the following dashboard panels to find any namespaces with numerous (say, 800-1000) jobs in either the `Pending` or `Running` state.
 Adjust the dashboard's timespan to include at least a few hours prior to your alert about the SLO violation for jobs being promptly started.

 * ["CI Runners Service" -> "CI" -> "Jobs queue" -> "Running jobs on shared-runners"](https://dashboards.gitlab.net/d/000000159/ci?orgId=1&panelId=60&fullscreen&from=now-3h&to=now)
 * ["CI Runners Service" -> "CI" -> "Jobs queue" -> "Pending jobs with shared-runners enabled"](https://dashboards.gitlab.net/d/000000159/ci?orgId=1&panelId=33&fullscreen&from=now-3h&to=now)

 These namespace ids are all that the abuse-team needs to block the accounts and cancel the running or pending jobs, so if the situation is dire, skip ahead to the "Mitigation" step.

 Caveats:

 * Normally the namespace called "namespace" can be ignored.
 It is an "everything else" bucket for the many small namespaces that did not rank in the top-N that get individually tallied.
 Usually you can ignore it, but if it has an outrageously high count of jobs, that might indicate there are numerous namespaces being collectively aggressive in scheduling jobs (which would warrant further research).
 * Namespace 9970 is the `gitlab-org` namespace and is expected to routinely have heavy CI activity.

 #### Investigation

 To translate these namespace ids into namespace names and URLs, you can (a) run `/chatops run namespace <id>`, (b) query the Rails console, or (c) query the Postgres database directly.

 ##### Option A: ChatOps command

-The easiest way is to use this ChatOps command in Slack to lookup the namespace name:
+The easiest way is to use this ChatOps command in Slack to look up the namespace name:

 ```
 /chatops run namespace <namespace_id>